ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/creating-plot.md

 :::

 ## Create your plot!
-After you decide the buildsite and difficulty, simply press the buildsite icon and the system will auto generate you a plot to build in.
+After you decided the buildsite and difficulty, simply press the buildsite icon and the system will auto generate you a plot to build in.

 ```mdx-code-block